 Before there were unboxing and haul videos on YouTube, there was another genre of aimless-seeming videos that captivated audiences on the Internet: ASMR.
 To the uninitiated, ASMR stands for Autonomous Sensory Meridian Response, and it's often defined as "a flow-like mental state" that's triggered by a very specific sound or visual, according to ASMR University.

 "ASMR is a deeply relaxing and comforting feeling, usually accompanied by tingling sensations in the head," says Craig Richard, PhD, an ASMR researcher and founder of ASMR University.
 The"tingling" starts in the back of your neck, travels across your scalp, and moves downward, following the line of your spine, he says.
 Some people feel it in their shoulders, limbs, and lower back, too.
-You can experience ASMR getting a haircut, being treated by a doctor, watching someone paint skillfully, hearing someone whisper, or listening to crinkling sounds — the triggers are endless and vary from person to person, he says.
+You can experience ASMR getting a haircut, being treated by a doctor, watching someone paint skilfully, hearing someone whisper, or listening to crinkling sounds — the triggers are endless and vary from person to person, he says.

 ASMR can be felt even if you aren't actively seeking it out; it's why Bob Ross painting or hands rapidly cooking a dish can feel so relaxing to watch, for example.
 "If someone experiences ASMR while watching a video, then that person can refer to it as an 'ASMR video' for them," Dr. Richard says.
 "Many videos are labeled as ASMR videos because they contain popular ASMR triggers, but not everyone has the same triggers."